CSPI-QE/ocp-ci-docs/docs/Policy/Maintenance/Scenario_Maintenance_Policy.md

 ## Scenario Deprecations
 > This is the responsibility of the PQE team.

-When a layered product version is no longer supported on the OpenShift build that it is being tested on we must remove the older version of the layered product from the scenario config file.
+When a layered product version is no longer supported on the OpenShift release that it is being tested on we must remove the older version of the layered product from the scenario config file.
 Using the example above a scenario deprecation will just involve removing the test stanza for the older version that needs to be deprecated.

  For example if we had
  ```